rundeck/rundeck-cli/README.md

 	Available commands:

-	   list  - List jobs found in a project, or download Job definitions (-f) load  - Load Job definitions from a file in XML or YAML format purge - Delete jobs matching the query parameters
+	   info  - Get info about a Job by ID (API v18) list  - List jobs found in a project, or download Job definitions (-f) load  - Load Job definitions from a file in XML or YAML format purge - Delete jobs matching the query parameters